 Avatar: The Last Airbender is easily my favorite series.
-It has fantastic world-building, amazing characters, and a terrific soundtrack.
+It has fantastic world-building, unforgettable characters, and a terrific soundtrack.
 One thing I feel often gets overlooked is its use of eastern philosophy and religion as a whole.
 Faith is a huge part of the series, and today we’re going to be shedding light on why it’s so important.

 What is the Avatar?
 Well, to keep things short, Wan (the first Avatar) had his life force merged with Raava (the spirit of peace and light).
 Wan is the human host for Raava (he’s her Avatar).
 The title makes sense now, huh?
 Wan is a Jesus-esque character; he’s half-man, half-god.
 His goal is to fight Vaatu, the spirit of chaos and darkness.